mailsac/mailsac-examples/services/forwarding/forwarding.rst

 A Catch-All email address can receive all the mail for a custom domain, and optionally forward it to another address or service ( Webhook, WebSocket, or Slack Webhook).
-A Catch-All address is a private address in the format `*@example.com`.
+A Catch-All address is an enhanced address in the format `*@example.com`.

 A Catch-All email address can be configured by selecting `Manage Domains`_ from